New IoT security regulations: what you need to know

-The document defines a connected device as “any device, or other physical object that is capable of connecting to the Internet, directly or indirectly, and that is assigned an Internet Protocol address or Bluetooth address.”
+The document defines a connected device as “any device, or another physical object that is capable of connecting to the Internet, directly or indirectly, and that is assigned an Internet Protocol address or Bluetooth address.”
 This definition was criticized by many as “problematic” since connected devices can include anything from computers and printers to thermostats and employees’ personal fitness trackers.

 The law requires IoT device manufacturers to equip each connected device “with a reasonable security feature or features” that are 1) appropriate to the nature and function of the device; 2) appropriate to the information the device may collect, contain or transmit; and 3) designed to protect both the device and any information it contains from unauthorized access, destruction, use, modification, or disclosure.

 Such a broad definition of a “reasonable security feature” can make it difficult for organizations to comply with new requirements.
 California’s IoT law is a great first step to better securing IoT devices, but it ultimately lacks specific instructions that the industry craves.